tnichols217/notes-old/Biology/Ch17-20/Protists.md

 # Protists
 - Very diverse
 - All Eukaryotes
-- Damp or aquatic environm
+- Damp or aquatic environments
+- Organized by method o